John Lee (university principal): Family

 In 1841 Lee married Charlotte E. Wright (d.1871).

 Works

-Lee was accomplished in almost every branch of knowledge, and in Scottish literary and ecclesiastical history had very detailed information.
+Lee was accomplished in almost every branch of knowledge, especially in Scottish literary and ecclesiastical history.
 He collected a library of twenty thousand volumes.
 He was caricatured by John Hill Burton in the Book Hunter as Archdeacon Meadows the bibliomaniac, who would buy a book of which he had several copies already, and then, not being able to find any of his copies, would have to borrow the same book from a friend for reference.

 Lee's doctoral thesis was De viribus animi in corpus agentibus.
 His main works were: